CSOgroup/TrES-Seq-Analysis/README.md

 ## Overview

-The analysis is made of 2 major parts, preprocessing (**PeprocessingScripts**) and the launchers (**ProcessingScripts**).
-The preprocessing scripts are needed for the launchers to demultiplex the raw reads, align them and process the result into usable matrices and fragment files.
-These files can then be used as input to reproduce the figures in the publication using the scripts in **FiguresScripts**.
-Alternatively processed files can be downloaded to directly start at the last step.
+The analysis consists of two main parts.
+First, the launcher scripts in **ProcessingScripts** take the raw reads, align them, and process the output into usable matrices and fragment files.
+These files can also be downloaded directly from GEO under **GSE324511**.
+They are then used as input for the scripts in **FiguresScripts**, which reproduce the figures shown in the publication.

-A Nextflow pipeline is currently being developed to automate the workflow through to the production of processed matrices.
+A Nextflow pipeline has been developed to automate the workflow from raw FASTQs through to the production of processed matrices, it lives here: [TrESFlow](https://github.com/CSOgroup/TrESFlow)

 ## Step-by-step